vineet-codes256/vineet-codes256/README.md

 ### 🧩 **Tech Enthusiast | Innovator | Full-Stack Developer | Creative Problem Solver**

-I'm a passionate techie and lifelong learner who thrives on crafting elegant solutions to complex problems.
-My journey into technology began as a child, fueled by an insatiable curiosity for science and technology.
+I'm a passionate engineer, techie and learn-it-all learner who thrives on crafting elegant solutions to complex problems.
+My technology journey began as a child, fueled by an insatiable curiosity for science and technology.

-As someone with learning difficulties due to neurodivergence (ADHD), I've cultivated a unique perspective that drives innovation, adaptability, and resilience.
+As someone with neurodivergence (ADHD), I've cultivated a unique perspective that drives innovation, adaptability, and resilience.
 Over the years, I've built a diverse skill set spanning programming, full-stack development, AI integration, and hardware customization.

 ---